logtalk-actions/demo/README.md

 ![](https://github.com/logtalk-actions/demo/workflows/Diagrams/badge.svg)

 The [`diagrams`](https://github.com/logtalk-actions/demo/blob/master/.github/workflows/diagrams.yml) workflow makes available an application entity diagram in SVG format.
-Navigate to the commits list, select the latest successful commit, and go into the build details (green check mark) to download the diagram.
-The diagram is also published to [https://logtalk-actions.github.io/demo/coverage_report.html](https://logtalk-actions.github.io/demo/aliases_entity_diagram.svg).
+Navigate to the commits list, select the latest successful commit, and go into the build details (green check mark) to download the diagrams.